-The Site-wide SEO Analysis displays the entire website SEO status which has been tested with 70+ ranking parameters.
-The Analysis report shows the areas of improvements as well as the parameters that have passed the test.
+The Site-wide SEO Analysis displays the entire website’s SEO status, which has been tested with 70+ ranking parameters.
+The Analysis report shows the areas of improvement and the parameters that have passed the test.

 However, you need to register an account with the Rank Math website to get the Site-wide SEO Analysis to work and display the result.
-Creating the Rank Math account is free using Email ID or SSO sign in with Google or Facebook.
+Creating the Rank Math account is free using an Email ID or SSO sign-in with Google or Facebook.
 Once you register the account, enter login details to authorize the Rank Math plugin.

-On complete authorization, you’ll be able to run the Site-wide SEO Analysis and get the report based on current WordPress SEO settings along with the areas of improvements on-page.
+On complete authorization, you’ll be able to run the Site-wide SEO Analysis and get the report based on current WordPress SEO settings along with the areas of improvement on the page.

-This report is extremely helpful for anyone who is starting off with SEO.
+This report is beneficial for anyone who is starting with SEO.

 Watch WordPress SEO: Rank Math Setup Tutorial

-Watch the complete step by step setup of Rank Math plugin for on-page WordPress SEO.
-The plugin is also added with premium features like redirection, 404 monitors, as well as integration with the Google Search Console to display keywords data.
+Watch the complete step-by-step setup of the Rank Math plugin for on-page WordPress SEO.
+The plugin is also added with premium features like redirection, 404 monitors, and integration with the Google Search Console to display keyword data.